polard8/fn-dos/README.md

-# FREDNORA-DOS
+# FN-DOS

-This project has a little experimental kernel for 16bit Intel processors.
+This project is a little experimental kernel for 16bit Intel processors.